-This is a multigenerational book that promotes discussion of self-image topics around beauty and how society and advertising influences us.
-The story is about a little girl, Maggie, questioning her grandmother whether old things can be beautiful.
-Maggie sees advertisements for taking the gray out of the hair and for wrinkle creams.
-The ads say it will make you look young and beautiful.
-They talk about things that are beautiful and then things that are old and beautiful, like the patch work quilt on her lap.
+This Amazon #1 Best Seller book in 4 categories (Peer Pressure, Values, Self-Esteem & Self-Respect, and Girls & Women's books) is part of the Cultivating Compassion in Children series.
+Six-year-old Maggie questions her grandmother whether old things can be beautiful.
+This is after Maggie sees advertisements to wash the gray out of your hair and creams to wipe away the wrinkles to make you look young and beautiful.
+They talk about things that are old and beautiful, like the patchwork quilt on her lap.
 Maggie comes to her own conclusion on beauty and age.
-The intent of the story is to question whether only young and youth are beautiful.
+The intent of this story is to see beauty from beyond societal norms to what is simply natural in life.
+It can lead to thoughts and discussion on positive self-esteem.
+The illustrations in the book are beautiful and culturally diverse.
 There are questions at the end that the adult can discuss with the child to encourage thinking and increase their understanding.
+This is a warm and wonderful book for grandparents and elderly friend to read to young children.

 Sonja Lange Wendt is an award-winning author of the Cultivating Compassion in Children books series.
 Her books are intergenerational and address important and sometimes difficult topics with children on inclusion, acceptance, disabilities, bullying and aging.
 Serina and Seymour Seed kick off and end each story.
 Seymour and Serina are the seeds of compassion children have, but sometimes they need planting and nurturing to cultivate the best in them.
 Through increasing awareness, understanding and discussion, these books teach that using compassion in different situations shows kindness in the greatest way in this sometimes difficult to navigate world.